-Your Girl Scout troop will plan and finance its own activities, and you’ll coach your girls as they earn and manage troop funds.
-Troop activities are powered by proceeds earned through council-sponsored product program activities (such as the Girl Scout Cookie Program), group money-earning activities (council approved, of course), and any dues your troop may charge.
+With your guidance, your Girl Scouts will learn money skills that will serve them throughout their lives.
+Your Girl Scout troop will plan and finance its own activities, and you’ll coach your Girl Scouts as they earn and manage troop funds.
+Troop activities are powered by proceeds earned through council-sponsored product program activities (such as the Girl Scout Cookie Program), group money-earning activities (council-approved, of course), and any dues your troop may charge.

-Remember that all funds collected, raised, earned, or otherwise received in the name of and for the benefit of Girl Scouting belong to the troop and must be used for the purposes of Girl Scouting.
+Remember that all funds collected, raised, earned, or otherwise received in the name of and for the benefit of Girl Scouting belong to the troop as a whole and must be used for the purposes of Girl Scouting.
 Funds are administered through the troop and do not belong to individuals.

 Money earned by or donated to the troop becomes the property of the troop.
 It does not belong to individual girls, volunteers, or parents/guardians.
 Troop money should be used to equally benefit every member of the troop including troop leaders, not individuals.
 Keeping records to show how much each girl or family earns is not appropriate.
 Girls should be taught that they all must do their best to help the troop earn enough money to do what they want to do.
 Girls also need to learn that some activities may not be within the means of the troop’s budget.
 Money earning is an important part of the Girl Scout Leadership Experience and the primary tool for funding troop activities and trips.
 Asking families for money for payment for activities is never appropriate as a first step or routine practice.
 No family should be made uncomfortable due to financial circumstances and no girls may be excluded from participation because of their family’s inability to contribute.